Bimzelx 160 mg solution for injection in pre-filled pen

 Hidradenitis suppurativa

-Approximately 59% of HS patients treated with bimekizumab up to 48 weeks at the recommended dosing regimen (320 mg every 2 weeks up to Week 16 and 320 mg every 4 weeks thereafter) developed anti-drug antibodies.
-Of the patients who developed anti-drug antibodies, approximately 63% (37% of all patients treated with bimekizumab) had antibodies that were classified as neutralizing.
+Approximately 59% of HS patients treated with bimekizumab up to 48 weeks at the recommended dosing regimen (320 mg every 2 weeks up to week 16 and 320 mg every 4 weeks thereafter) developed anti-drug antibodies.
+Of the patients who developed anti-drug antibodies, approximately 63% (37% of all patients treated with bimekizumab) had antibodies that were classified as neutralising.

 Across indications, no clinically meaningful impact on clinical response was associated with anti-bimekizumab antibodies development and an association between immunogenicity and treatment emergent adverse events has not been clearly established.